 Five area high school students, sponsored by Dakota Electric Association, recently returned from a Washington D.C. trip-of-a-lifetime.
-Dakota Electric’s students joined more than 1,600 students from across the nation (37 total from Minnesota) for the chronic daily cialis and potassium channels 49th annual National Rural Electric Cooperative Association (NRECA) Rural Electric Youth Tour held June 14-20.
+Dakota Electric’s students joined more than 1,600 students from across the nation (37 total from Minnesota) for the 49th annual National Rural Electric Cooperative Association (NRECA) Rural Electric Youth Tour held June 14-20.

-Dakota Electric Association awarded the students an all-expense-paid trip after they completed the application and 50mg viagra uk cheap interview process in March.
+Dakota Electric Association awarded the students an all-expense-paid trip after they completed the application and interview process in March.
 The five local winners were Zachary Eichten, Rosemount High School, Brett Johnson, Farmington High School; Cory Kroonblawd, Concordia Academy; Anna Larson, Christian Life School; and Miranda Lawell, Apple Valley High School.

 Each year in June, an activity-filled week affords these high school youth opportunities to learn first hand what it is like to be involved in politics, community development and today’s social issues.
 The events of the 2013 Youth Tour consisted of learning about governmental processes, issues of the day, electric cooperatives, American history and meeting with elected legislators, including Senators Klobuchar and Franken.